Registering as a user of animals for scientific purposes

 Corporations or public authorities

-In the case of a corporation, public authority or other institution, the relevant legal entity is the appropriate applicant for registration (i.e. the body that may sue or be sued, or hold property).
+In the case of a corporation, public authority or other institution, the relevant legal entity is the appropriate applicant for registration.
+That is, the body that may:

 In the case of a school or educational institution, the governing body may register if it is a legal entity incorporating separate schools, districts or campuses.
 In this case, the legal entity pays a single school fee that covers all the individual schools it represents.

-Any person who causes animals to be used for scientific purposes, or is involved in 'hands-on' work and does not work for or study at a registered entity, must register individually.
+Any person who uses, or causes animals to be used, for scientific purposes and does not work for or study at a registered entity, must register individually.
 In the case of a partnership of individuals, each individual must register separately as a scientific user.

 If you are employed or engaged (whether or not for remuneration), or studying at a registered entity, you do not have to register as an individual.
 The following also do not need to register separately as individuals: